salesforce/lwc/packages/@lwc/errors/README.md

 # @lwc/errors

-This is a utility package for the `@lwc/compiler`.
-Besides the ability to create error objects, it contains error codes used by the compiler.
+This is a utility package.
+It provides LWC specific error codes and helper funtions.

 ## Usage